Königsberg Cathedral

-Königsberg Cathedral (Кафедральный собор в Калининграде; Königsberger Dom) is a Brick Gothic-style monument in Kaliningrad, Russia, located on Kneiphof island in the Pregel (Pregolya) river.
+Königsberg Cathedral (Кафедральный собор в Калининграде; Königsberger Dom) is a Brick Gothic-style monument in Kaliningrad, Russia, located on Kneiphof island in the Pregolya river.
 It is the most significant preserved building of the former city of Königsberg, which was largely destroyed in World War II.

-Dedicated to Virgin Mary and St Adalbert, it was built as the see of the Prince-Bishops of Samland in the 14th century.
+Dedicated to the Virgin Mary and St. Adalbert of Prague, it was built as the see of the Prince-Bishops of Samland in the 14th century.
 Upon the establishment of the secular Duchy of Prussia, it became the Lutheran Albertina University church in 1544.
 The spire and roof of the cathedral burnt down after two RAF bombing raids in late August 1944; reconstruction started in 1992, after the dissolution of the Soviet Union.

 History

 14th century to World War II

 A first smaller Catholic cathedral was erected in the Königsberg Altstadt between 1297 and 1302.
 After the Samland bishop Johann Clare had acquired the eastern part of Kneiphof island from the Teutonic Knights in 1322, he and his cathedral chapter had a new see built at the site and ensured its autonomy by a 1333 treaty with Grand Master Luther von Braunschweig.

 The construction is considered to have begun about 1330.
 The original building in Altstadt was subsequently demolished and materials from it were used to build the new cathedral on Kneiphof.
 The soil on which the cathedral was built was marshy, and so hundreds of oak poles were put into the ground before the construction of the cathedral could begin.
 After a relatively short period of almost 50 years, the cathedral was largely completed by 1380, while works on the interior frescoes lasted until the end of the 14th century.

 The choir contained murals from the 14th and 15th centuries, late Gothic wood carvings, and medieval monuments in the Renaissance style, the chief of which was a statue of Albert, Duke of Prussia, carved by Cornelis Floris de Vriendt in 1570.

 The cathedral originally had two spires.
 The spires (one north and one south) overlooked the entrance (west side) of the cathedral.
-In 1544 the two spires were destroyed by fire.
+In 1544, the two spires were destroyed by fire.
 The south spire was rebuilt, but the north spire was replaced by a simple gable roof.
-In 1640 a clock was built underneath the rebuilt spire, and from 1650 the famous Wallenrodt Library, donated by Martin von Wallenrodt, was situated underneath the gable roof.
+In 1640, a clock was built underneath the rebuilt spire, and from 1650 the famous Wallenrodt Library, donated by Martin von Wallenrodt, was situated underneath the gable roof.

 In 1695, an organ was installed in the cathedral.
 In the 19th century, the organ was restored and then renewed.

 On 27 September 1523, Johann Briesmann gave the first Lutheran sermon in the cathedral.
 From then on, until 1945, the cathedral remained Protestant.
+Also Polish-language church services were held there from the 16th to the 18th century.

 Albert, Duke of Prussia, and some of his relatives, as well as other dignitaries, were buried in the cathedral.